14 Jan 2016

 *note: many conspiracy theorists have posited that The Postman may have been funded in part by the US Postal service by way of propaganda to boost its battered public image

-Unsurprisingly, the film was an absolute disaster at the box office, losing Warner Brothers over 60 million dollars and tainting Costner’s otherwise sterling film making legacy:
+Unsurprisingly, the film was an absolute disaster at the box office, losing Warner Brothers over $60M and tainting Costner’s otherwise sterling film making legacy:

 Image credit: Warner bros

-The Postman’s problem, apart from it’s ridiculous premise and stupid plot, was that it was made in a time and place where paper mail was being made redundant by the internet’s rise to prominence.
+The Postman’s problem, apart from its obvious failings, is that it was made in a time and place where paper mail was being made redundant by the internet’s rise to prominence.

-That same year (1997), America’s most popular sitcom, “Seinfeld” ripped the US postal service in it’s “Junk Mail” episode, in which Kramer attempts to cancel his mail service entirely at the post office, only to be kidnapped and intimidated by The US Postmaster General, who candidly admits that no-one actually “needs” the mail, but forces him to keep his mail service nonetheless.
+That same year (1997), America’s most popular sitcom, “Seinfeld” had an episode called “Junk mail”, in which Kramer attempts to cancel his mail service entirely at the post office, only to be kidnapped and intimidated by The US Postmaster General, who candidly admits that no-one actually “needs” the mail, but forces him to keep his mail service nonetheless.

 Image credit: Sony Pictures Television